 3 Powerful Lessons From Jay Z On Following Your Dreams

-Last night, I watched a show about Jay Z on Apple TV before I feel asleep.
-In just 30 minutes, I learned so much it was unreal.
+Last night I watched this on apple TV before I feel asleep.
+In just 30 minutes I learned so much it was unreal.

 Jay Z ain’t who most people think he is…